 For starters, witness a huge spike in searches for “Christmas shopping” mid-year.
 Then it’s relatively flat during the Christmas buying season?!?
 This next one leaves me totally incredulous: no activity whatsoever throughout the year for the search term “holiday shopping” except April, May, and, to a lesser extent, December.
 Finally, for the very popular search term “shopping,” the month of April appears to have been totally lost.

-So, although the PrioritySubmit tool sounds good in theory, until their data starts looking a lot more credible, I’ll be relying on WordTracker, Overture’s Search Term Suggestion Tool, and Google’s Keyword Sandbox for studying keyword popularity with search engine users.
+So, although the PrioritySubmit tool sounds good in theory, until their data starts looking a lot more credible, I’ll be relying on WordTracker, and Overture’s Search Term Suggestion Tool, for studying keyword popularity with search engine users.
 (In case you’re curious, according to Overture’s tool, keyword searches across Yahoo! and the rest of Overture’s network during the month of October for “Christmas shopping” was 13985, for “holiday shopping” was 2751, and for “shopping” was 2273098.)